 1. Small Size for Better Positioning

-Since they genuinely resist their small sizes, you can put them everywhere around your desk without problem, even if you want to be surrounded by your workstation.
+Since they genuinely resist their small sizes, you can put them everywhere around your desk without a problem, even if you want to be surrounded by your workstation.
 And because of that, you can easily position yourself in any way.

 2. Low Price

 There is no need to pay a lot of money because those devices have been brought from an average budget level.